changeworld/azure-docs.ja-jp/articles/storsimple/storsimple-configure-web-proxy.md

 <properties
-   pageTitle="StorSimple デバイスの Web プロキシを設定する | Microsoft Azure" description="StorSimple 用 Windows PowerShell を使用して StorSimple デバイス用に Web プロキシを構成する方法について説明します。" services="storsimple" documentationCenter="" authors="alkohli"
+   pageTitle="Set up web proxy for a StorSimple device | Microsoft Azure" description="Learn how to use Windows PowerShell for StorSimple to configure web proxy settings for your StorSimple device." services="storsimple" documentationCenter="" authors="alkohli"